Roy Cowan

 Cowan was made a Companion of the New Zealand Order of Merit for services to pottery in the 2000 New Year Honours.
 His work is held in the Museum of New Zealand Te Papa Tongarewa, The Dowse Art Museum, and the Christchurch Art Gallery Te Puna o Waiwhetu.

 Cowan recognised his Ngāpuhi and Te Atiawa decent through his mother's family.
 Eileen Stowell was the daughter of renowned Ngāpuhi interpreter, scholar and genealogist Henry Stowell (Hāre Hongi).
-Roy's father, author James Cowan, was also fluent in Te Reo.
+Roy's father, historian and journalist James Cowan, was also fluent in Te Reo.
 Many of James Cowan's popular accounts of local histories were based on interviews with elders including the most authoritative, early twentieth century account of the The New Zealand wars: a history of the Māori campaigns and the pioneering period (1922–23).
+Eileen assisted James with his work including producing drawings and designs for illustrations for his publications.

 See also: